 A comprehensive field exercise offers students the opportunity to gather, process, and analyze data in accordance with established toponymic field procedures.
 The students gain experience in solving problems associated with raw data gathering (interviews), such as local variations in naming and cultural toponymic bias.
 They use special, large-scale topographic maps without names, created especially for the exercise.
 Upon returning from the field, the students receive extensive instruction in data analysis and preparation, especially regarding automated processing.
+Also, research methods are examined and analyzed in the use of secondary materials for corroboration of collected data, and for initial compilation.

 The second week is devoted to a workshop in automated data processing in which the students design databases and files, and retrieve and analyze toponymic data in a microprocessing environment.
 Every aspect of design is addressed to enable efficient data retrieval and analysis.
 Additionally, the design and production of digital gazetteers and other special reports are explained in detail.
 The student attains an understanding of automated processing as a basic tool of applied toponymy.
-Although instruction was introduced for processing in an Internet, web-based environment in 2000, that aspect has now been expanded and made more formalized.
-The students are now introduced to the concept and techniques of data mining, and the importance and proliferation of geographic names as a key word in such processes as well as techniques of identifying secondary source material for data compilation and verification.
-Also, the automation workshop has been enhanced to include aspects of incorporating and utilizing a spatial, graphic component in the design of a geographic names database, and future courses will further enhance and fully integrate this activity.
+Techniques of searching, analyzing, verifying, and evaluating reliability and credibility of data gathered by use of the Internet are examined and analyzed thoroughly and systematically.
+The students are introduced to the concept and techniques of data mining, and the importance and proliferation of geographic names as a key word in such processes as well as techniques of identifying secondary source material for data compilation and verification.
+Also, the automation workshop continues to be enhanced to include aspects of incorporating and utilizing a spatial, graphic component in the design of a geographic names database.
 The latest course also introduced, and future courses will expand upon, new concepts of data collection shifting the burden from standard methods of collection to those of local support and database maintenance in support of an integrated, seamless national digital map series.